-In May 2023 the British Standards Institution published a set of standards for addressing menopause and menstrual health in the workplace.
-Some employers in the UK have already implemented menopause policies to support women going through the menopause, with measures such as flexible working, paid leave opportunities, and the right to request changes in task allocation, among others.
+In May 2023 the British Standards Institution published a set of standards for addressing menopause and menstrual health in the workplace.34 Some employers in the UK have already implemented menopause policies to support women going through the menopause, with measures such as flexible working, paid leave opportunities, and the right to request changes in task allocation, among others.

-information related to menopause in the workplace. organisational menopause policy found.
+organisations shared information related to menopause in the workplace.

+organisational menopause policy found.

 organisations reported that they hosted menopause awareness and discussion sessions with staff.

-reported that staff can avail of sick leave in the event of severe menopause symptoms.
+12 reported that staff can avail of sick leave in the event of severe menopause symptoms.

-a 'Menopause Friendly Workplace' (Bristol-Myers Squibb, Medtronic, Unilever), which is given by a UK-based independent body.
+large for-profit UK-based companies are accredited as a 'Menopause Friendly Workplace' (Bristol-Myers Squibb, Medtronic, Unilever), which is given by a UK-based independent body.28